MadeleineWalder/SushiCat/README.md

 ### Gitpod

-- Typing 'python3 manage.py runserver' into the Gitpod terminal allows you to view a preview of the site in a browser
+- Typing 'python3 manage.py runserver' into the Gitpod terminal allows you to view a preview of the site in a browser.
-- Every time a secton of code is added the browser can be refreshed to see the change, sometimes you need to press ctrl + shift + R for changes to be updated
+- Every time a secton of code is added the browser can be refreshed to see the change, sometimes you need to press ctrl + shift + R for changes to be updated.
-- To save and commit progress, type 'git add .' into the terminal to add all your changes followed by 'git commit -m' and then your message describing what you did in double quotes
+- To save and commit progress, type 'git add .' into the terminal to add all your changes followed by 'git commit -m' and then your message describing what you did in double quotes.
-- Typing 'git push' will then push your code, and this should be done at the end of every coding session or whenever you want an already deployed site to be updated
+- Typing 'git push' will then push your code, and this should be done at the end of every coding session or whenever you want an already deployed site to be updated.

-### Github and Github Pages
+### ElephantSQL

-- To deploy my site I first went to Github and found my project repository on the left hand side and clicked it
+- I used ElephantSQL to install and manage the database.
+I had already set up an account so I could log in and begin.
-- I then clicked on 'Settings' and then the 'Pages' option on the left
+- I clicked on the green 'Create New Instance' button in the top right.
-- Here I changed the branch from 'none' to 'main'
+- I added details such as name, region and the type of plan I wanted which was the free 'Tiny Turtle' plan.
-- Finally I clicked save and after a short while it produced a link to my deployed site
+- My database url was then provided for me to copy and use later on.

 ### Heroku